Adige-Calculations/OpenFOAM-handbook/README.md

 The selection is usually performed by the tools, both of which can select subsets of the mesh and perform boolean operations on them

-  - setSet à Use an interactive window
+  - setSet --> Use an interactive window

-  - topoSet à Use a dictionary in system/topoSetDict
+  - topoSet --> Use a dictionary in system/topoSetDict

 Example of topoSet for the implementation of 2 cellZones from STL files: